symfony/symfony/UPGRADE-3.2.md

  * The `Resources/public/images/*` files have been removed.
  * The `Resources/public/css/*.css` files have been removed (they are now inlined in TwigBundle).
+ * The service `serializer.mapping.cache.doctrine.apc` is deprecated.
+APCu should now be automatically used when available.

 Console
 -------